[ Director, Founder ]

-When I was growing up in New Jersey and thought that Asian food consisted solely of Chow Mein, I would have never guessed that I would be spending some of the best years of my life in a rough fishing city along the coast of eastern Japan.
+Growing up in New Jersey, I thought that Asian food consisted solely of canned Chow Mein.
+I would have never guessed then that I would be spending some of the best years of my life in a rough fishing city along the coast of eastern Japan!
 My life started in Zimbabwe, Africa, with seasons in New Jersey, Indiana, Washington D.C. and California.
-But I’ve now lived the longest period of time in Japan, the past five years here in Ishinomaki.
+But I’ve now lived the longest period of my life in Japan, the later years here in Ishinomaki.

-I met Eric while we were both studying at Fuller Seminary, thankfully finding a wonderful man willing to join our visions together forever.
+I met Eric while we were both studying at Fuller Seminary, and remain forever thankful for finding a wonderful man willing to join our visions together.
 Along the way we’ve adopted four amazing children – two by accident! – and have loved sharing our home with friends from all over.
 Somehow between Los Angeles and Japan I managed to finish my PhD in Intercultural/Leadership studies, but it’s in real life with my family and at the Nozomi Project where I need – and learn! - the most wisdom.
 Starting the Nozomi Project with a wonderful team has been one of the hardest and most exhilarating challenges of my life.
-I love making unique cakes for family birthdays; outings on the beautiful Miyagi coast; traveling with family and friends, and learning how to cook Asian recipes that taste a whole lot better than canned Chow Mein.
+On the side I love making unique cakes for family birthdays; outings along the beautiful Miyagi coast; traveling with family and friends, and learning how to cook Asian recipes that taste a whole lot better than canned Chow Mein!

-When I think about the last four or five years since we started the Nozomi Project, it has been amazing to see how God has brought people with a variety of experiences to meet the needs we have had at the Nozomi Project.
-So many volunteers from all over have helped in so many ways like gathering broken pottery, creating a website and computer programs, teaching our staff how to design and make jewelry, and advising on camera equipment.
+When I think about the years since we started the Nozomi Project, it has been amazing to see how God has brought people with a variety of experiences to meet the needs we have had at the Nozomi Project.
+So many volunteers from all over have helped in so many ways; so many amazing customers have spread the word literally around the world!
 We appreciate how so many have stepped forward to help us create a thriving and beautiful business.
-I'm thankful for my husband Eric who lends his wisdom and does so many behind-the-scene crucial things to help us keep going.
+I'm thankful for my husband Eric and other Be One teammates who do so many behind-the-scene crucial things to help us keep going.
 And I remain amazed at the courage and beauty of these remarkable Nozomi women, who daily model hope and dignity as we walk and grow together.